Skip to content

 ODE Integration

 numeris provides fixed-step and adaptive ODE integrators for non-stiff and stiff systems.
-All solvers work on Vector<T, N> state vectors and closure-based dynamics functions.
+All explicit solvers work on Matrix<T, M, N> states (including Vector<T, N> = Matrix<T, N, 1>) with closure-based dynamics functions — enabling both vector ODE and matrix ODE integration (e.g., state transition matrices, matrix Riccati equations).
+Rosenbrock (stiff) solvers operate on vector states only.

 Fixed-Step RK4